marconota/bowling-kata-golang/README.md

 Write a struct `Game` that has two methods

-`Roll(int pins)` is called each time the player rolls a ball.
+`Roll(pins int)` is called each time the player rolls a ball.
 The argument is the number of pins knocked down.
 `Score() int` returns the total score for that game.

 ### How to write a test in Go